colin-mccarthy/menu/menu.md

 Focused on automating Linux platforms like Red Hat Enterprise Linux
 - 5 hours
 - delivered virtually or onsite
+- Target Audience would be Sys Admin/Ops teams

 ## Ansible Network Automation Workshop
 Focused on router and switch platforms like Arista, Cisco, Juniper
 - 5 hours
 - delivered virtually or onsite
+- Target Audience would be Network Engineers and Network Operations teams

 ## Ansible F5 Workshop
 Focused on automation of F5 BIG-IP
 - 3 hours
 - delivered virtually or onsite
+- Target Audience would be Network Operation Teams who have F5 gear

 ## DevOps (Quay)
 Focused on Containers, Quay, and GitOps with Github
 - 6 hours
 - delivered virtually or onsite
+- Target Audience would be Software Developers interested in Quay

 ## Ansible Security Automation
 Focused on automation of security tools like Check Point Firewall, IBM QRadar and the IDS Snort
 - 6 hours
 - delivered virtually or onsite
+- Target Audience would be SecOps teams who have Splunk or Checkpoint Gear